jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Topic 9 - Co-ordination, Scheduling and resource management.md

 - User management

 ### Google, Azure
-There are a number of cloud-based platforms, such as [Microsoft Azure](https://azure.microsoft.com/en-us/) and
+There are a number of cloud-based platforms, such as [Microsoft Azure](https://azure.microsoft.com/en-us/) and [Google Cloud](https://cloud.google.com/)